rohitramu/kpm/README.md

 Download the KPM executable from the [Releases](https://github.com/rohitramu/kpm/releases) tab.
 Add this executable to your PATH environment variable so it is available from anywhere on your machine.

 ## Command line usage
-To see the list of available commands:
+To see the list of available subcommands:
 ```
 kpm -h
 ```

 To see the usage pattern for any subcommand, use the `-h` flag:
 ```
-kpm run -h
+kpm <subcommand> -h
 ```